kodi-l/Triangle-Test-Project/README.md

 # Triangle-Test-Project
 University of Minnesota Project
-# Triangle Validation Unit Test (JUnit)

-This project demonstrates unit testing using JUnit in Java.
-The goal is to test the `isTriangle` method from `Demo.java`, ensuring it correctly validates triangle side lengths.

-- Tests boundary conditions
-- Includes positive and negative test cases
+This project contains a Java program (`Demo.java`) that checks whether three given sides form a valid triangle using simple logic.

+## Objective

+Create effective unit tests using JUnit in `DemoTest.java` to validate the logic in `Demo.java`, especially around edge cases and boundary conditions.

+## Files
+- `Demo.java`: Main Java file containing triangle-checking logic.
+- `DemoTest.java`: Test file (in progress) using JUnit framework.

+## Technologies
+- Java 8+
+- JUnit 4/5 (for testing)

+## Coming Soon
-- Prepared for mutation testing and expansion
+- Test cases for valid and invalid triangles
+- Mutation analysis walkthrough